gnehsheng/Cowboys-vs-Aliens/README.md

 Your goal is to remove as many aliens as possible.
 The game will get progressievly more difficult with faster spawning enemies, try to last as long as you can!

+### FEATURES

+- Players can keep track of their score at the top left of the game
+- There is a persistent high score for you to check your progess
+- Aliens will chase you to the end of time, take them out as quickly as possible